 My first book, Medical Encounters: Knowledge and Identity in Early American Literatures, was published in 2013 by the University of Massachusetts Press, in the Native Americans in the Northeast series.
 My scholarly edition of Edward Winslow’s Good News from New England (1624) was published in 2014, also by the University of Massachusetts Press.

+I have been designated as an AT&T Research Fellow at Northwestern University for 2017-2019.
 I was the Andrew W. Mellon / Lloyd Lewis Fellow in American History at the Newberry Library in 2015, as well as the recipient of an NEH Summer Stipend for summer 2015.
 In summer 2016, I co-taught (with Kathleen Washburn, U of New Mexico) the Newberry Library Consortium in American Indian and Indigenous Studies graduate student seminar, on “Writing Indigenous Histories: Print, Material, and Digital Sites of Memory.”
 My research has also been supported by fellowships from the American Antiquarian Society, the American Philosophical Society, the John Carter Brown Library, and the University of North Texas.
 At UNT, I was the recipient of the Thomas Preston Award for Outstanding Undergraduate Teaching.

 At Northwestern, I co-chaired the Indigenous Studies Research Initiative in 2016-2017, and I am an affiliate of the Center for Native American and Indigenous Research.

 In November 2017, I am participating in a roundtable on “Proximities of Dissent: Native American and Indigenous Protest Across Time and Place” at the American Studies Association conference.